 If the nurse assessment determines a need for nursing tasks that can be delegated to an AFC provider, these nursing tasks are initially provided by the registered nurse until the decision is made to delegate.
 If delegation of nursing tasks to the AFC provider is not possible, the managed care organization (MCO) discusses options available to the SPW member.

 Minor Home Modifications — Services that assess the need, arrange for, and provide modifications and/or improvements to an individual's residence to enable the individual to reside in the community and to ensure safety, security and accessibility.
 Minor home modifications are limited to those modifications identified and approved by the MCO on the individual service plan (ISP).

 The SPW AFC provider must agree to have modifications made to the home if the member requires the minor home modifications be made so that the home meets the member's needs.
 If the provider is the lessee of the home, the owner must be contacted and apprised of the needed modifications.
 Permission to make the modifications must be obtained from the home owner in writing and kept with Form H1700-A, Rationale for HCBS STAR+PLUS Waiver Items/Services.

-When the provider and member meet to interview each other and complete Form 2327, Consumer/Member and Provider Agreement, the minor home modifications must be listed in "Miscellaneous Arrangements."
+When the provider and member meet to interview each other and complete Form 2327, Individual/Member and Provider Agreement, the minor home modifications must be listed in "Miscellaneous Arrangements."
 Both the member and the provider must sign the form agreeing to all included information and stipulations.